Prime182/AIRA/README.md

 *   **LLM-Powered Chat:**
     *   Integrates with the Gemini 1.5 Flash LLM for generating responses.
     *   Maintains **persistent chat memory** for each session, allowing conversations to resume even after refreshing the page or restarting the server.
+*   **Enhanced Code Display:** Automatically detects and beautifully renders code snippets in chat responses within a dedicated container, complete with syntax highlighting and a convenient copy-to-clipboard option.
 *   **Session Management:**
     *   Initialize and re-initialize chat sessions.
     *   Delete chat sessions and their associated data from the vector store.